Taxation in Japan: Alcohol tax

 Japanese alcohol tax is the one on alcoholic beverages such as sake, beer, and whiskey.
 It applies to beverages with an alcohol content of 1 degree or more, and the amount of tax is determined in detail according to the type of alcohol and alcohol content of the alcoholic beverage.
 The tax is paid by the manufacturer or importer, but since it is included in the price, it is actually the consumer who pays the tax.

 Tobacco tax

 In Japan, the price of cigarettes includes four types of taxes: national tobacco tax, local tobacco tax, special tobacco tax, and consumption tax.

 Although it varies by brand and other factors, for example, the tax burden on a typical paper cigarette can reach as high as 60%, making cigarettes one of the most heavily taxed products in Japan.

+Property tax

+Taxes are applied to the three stages of property ownership in Japan: acquisition, possession, and transfer of property.

+Taxes on the acquisition of property

+The main tax applied to the acquisition of tax is the "real estate acquisition tax", which is to be paid to the prefecture.
+This tax is generally set at 4% of the combined assessed value of the land and building, but can differ depending on the prefecture/area.
+The acquisition of residential property often qualifies for a temporarily reduced rate of 3%.